 To Get a Septic Tank Permit

 Obtain zoning clearance from your local Building Department or Planning and Zoning office.
-Submit zoning clearance and a site plan along with the septic tank permit application to your county Environmental Health Office.
+Submit zoning clearance and a site plan along with the Septic App Fillable to your county Environmental Health Office.

 Development has become a growing business along the coast.
 To develop a subdivision using individual septic tanks and/or wells you need to contact your local Building Department or Planning and Zoning office.
 Environmental Health will need to review your plans and also collect appropriate fees.
 Contact your individual county Environmental Health Office for process requirements.